kang-lab/BERT-introduction/README.md

 For every model, we always need to load a tokenizer and a model.
 You can swap `'bert-base-uncased'` with other checkpoints such as `'bert-base-chinese'` or `'bert-large-uncased'` for different use cases.

 Another very useful thing that we should know is the input and output of the model.
 BERT input size is 512 but if you use the bert-large models, then the input size is 1024.
 As with all other NLP models, this input (`encoded_input`) has to be a number tensor instead of a string (`text`).
 There are 2 interesting outputs for this model:
-  - `'last_hidden_state'` has a dimension of (batch x sequence dimension x encoding dimension).
+  - `last_hidden_state` has a dimension of (batch x sequence dimension x encoding dimension).
 This contains the final embeddings of all tokens in the sentence and can be understood as the final representation of each word in a sentence.
 We can apply permutation methods, such as max, mean or sum, to aggregate the embeddings into a single sentence representation.
-  - `'pooler_output'` has a dimension of (batch x encoding dimension).
+  - `pooler_output` has a dimension of (batch x encoding dimension).
 This is the embedding of the `CLS` special token and is most commonly considered as a valid representation of the complete sentence.
-In fact the [BertForSequenceClassification wrapper](https://github.com/huggingface/transformers/blob/v4.37.2/src/transformers/models/bert/modeling_bert.py#L1576) by huggingface use pooler_output to classify a sequence.
+In fact the [BertForSequenceClassification wrapper](https://github.com/huggingface/transformers/blob/v4.37.2/src/transformers/models/bert/modeling_bert.py#L1576) by huggingface use the `pooler_output` to classify a sequence.

 # BERT next steps
 After finding a good BERT model and checkpoints, your next step would be (1) defining a classifer and (2) train the model